 There should be A LOT of air spiting out of it.
 If you have a tank, then it should build in the tank and spit out tons of air after a few seconds.

-from keeping your desk from turning
+Adding anti-vibration pads can help from keeping your desk from turning into a magic fingers bed. |

 The important thing to know is that the compressor we get for our hobby today have auto-shut off.
 When the compressor detects that it's build up to a certain amount of PSI it will turn off the compressor.
 When it detects a drop in PSI, it'll turn it back on again.
 Each compressor is different in it's max and min settings so you'll have to RTFM if you really want to know the numbers.